-This degree, offered by The Media School, provides a good journalistic foundation, along with a focus on some form of reporting and editing.
+This degree, offered by The Media School, provides a good journalistic foundation, along with the ability to focus on some form of reporting and editing.
 These include topics such as writing, photography, video recording, audio recording, graphic design, communication law and ethics, all of which are aimed at presenting truthful and reliable messages to a wide range of audiences.

 The Media School also offers a Certificate in Journalism, a Certificate in New Media and Interactive Storytelling, and several media minors for students majoring in other subjects.
 Among others, available minors include Global Media, Media and Diversity, and Media Law and Ethics.
 Check the Media School section in your bulletin for more information about these certificates and minors.

-A good place to begin is with MSCH-C 101 Media, an introductory course about media literacy.
+A good place to begin is with MSCH-C 101 Media, an introductory course about the role all forms of media play in our lives today.
 A prerequisite to many upper-level journalism courses, MSCH-C 101 is required for all Media School degrees.

 Tracks and concentrations

 Students purusing the Bachelor of Arts in Journalism degree complete a set of core courses that cover the basics of the field such as how to tell stories through words, pictures and other forms of digital media and how to apply media law, ethics and statistical methods.
 Beyond that, a concentration in either News Reporting and Editing or Public Relations is required to build on and refine that knowledge.